 Here are a few “systems for living well” I use every day.
 Some I’ve blogged about, some I plan to.
 The list is a work in progress.
 I don’t currently receive any benefit (financial or other) from any of these recommendations; these are simply systems that work well for me.

-My own current diet is something in between Mark Sisson’s Primal Diet and the Mediterranean Diet.
+My own current diet is something in between Mark Sisson’s Primal Diet and a low-grain Mediterranean Diet.
 Years ago a paleo diet (combined with vitamin D and fish oil supplementation) helped me overcome asthma symptoms, but mixing it up with elements of the Mediterranean diet is easier to follow, cheaper (less meat, more beans), lower in iron (good for men), more sustainable, and better researched.

 I don’t think there is any single best diet for everyone.
 People with digestive or autoimmune issues may thrive on a paleo diet (low in gluten and lectins).
 Endurance athletes might best thrive on a higher carb vegetarian diet, lower in protein and fat.